andreyjmnz/andreyjmnz/README.md

 <h1 align="center">Hi 👋, I'm Andrey Jimenez</h1>
 <h3 align="center">I am a trilingual Business Administrator👨‍💼 looking for an opportunity on Web Development 👨‍💻 to start a new career path.
-After 2 years working on my own Website 🖱 I have discovered how passionate I am about Front-End Development 🖥 I have been self-learning since then, and recently I started focusing on email development 📧 looking to be ready to apply to a job position and the time has just arrived.</h3>
+After 2 years working on my own Blog 🖱 I have discovered how passionate I am about Front-End Development 🖥 I have been self-learning since then, and recently I started focusing on email development 📧 looking to be ready to apply to a job position and the time has just arrived.</h3>

 - 👨‍💻 All of my projects are available at [https://www.behance.net/andreyjimenez](https://www.behance.net/andreyjimenez)